Abhinav4382/HostelComplaintRegistryBackend/README.md

-# Hostel Application
+# Hostel Complaint Registry Backend

 ## Overview

-The Hostel Application is a Spring Boot-based project that manages user and complaint-related operations.
+The Hostel Complaint Registry Backend is a Spring Boot-based project that manages user and complaint-related operations.
 It provides RESTful endpoints for user management, authentication, and complaint handling.

 ## Technologies Used